buildersoftio/vortex/README.md

-What is Cerebro?
+What is Vortex?
 ============

-Cerebro is an open-source distributed streaming platform designed to deliver the best performance possible for high-performance data pipelines, streaming analytics, streaming between microservices and data integrations.
+Vortex is an open-source distributed streaming platform designed to deliver the best performance possible for high-performance data pipelines, streaming analytics, streaming between microservices and data integrations.

 ## Get Started

-Follow the [Getting Started](https://buildersoftdev.azurewebsites.net/andyx) instructions how to run Andy X.
+Follow the [Getting Started](https://buildersoft.io/cerebro) instructions how to run Vortex.

-For local development and testing, you can run Andy X within a Docker container, for more info click [here](https://hub.docker.com/u/buildersoftdev)
+For local development and testing, you can run Vortex within a Docker container, for more info click [here](https://hub.docker.com/u/buildersoftdev)

 ## How to Engage, Contribute, and Give Feedback